hoangtranfinx/fsm/readme.md

 - Persist.java
   - Like a gateway to use state machine

+## Note
+- Use only 1 state machine, no need persist each state machine for each entity.

 # EXAMPLE
 - This project have 2 example
   - case 1: normal case that apply success, and database will be updated.